top of page

 • What to pack

-• What to keep in your carry-on vs. checked bag
+• What to keep with you vs. checked baggage

 • TSA and body scanners